Everything you need to know for the perfect East Coast Australia road trip

 Planning your East Coast Australia Adventure.

 Traveling the East Coast is a must do when in Australia.
 You could do this route in either direction but think about the time of year that you plan to visit Australia – if it’s winter (June – August) then start off in tropical north Queensland and work your way down to the colder South.
 If it’s Summer then either Melbourne or Sydney are popular starting points.

 Expect for New Zealanders, all visitors to Australia need to obtain a visa before travelling but don’t worry, this is an easy process.
 Tourist visas for Australia are known as Electronic Travel Authority (ETA) visa cover visits of up to 90 day and are quick to process and are electronically linked to your passport so there’s no need to send your passport away.
 The visa costs $20, apply online through the government website or make the process even quicker and easier by using iVisa.

-The best way to travel Australia's East CoastThe best way to travel the East Coast of Australia is undoubtedly by campervan.
+The best way to travel the East Coast of Australia is undoubtedly by campervan.
 There are loads of campervan hire companies in Australia and if your planning on doing an epic road trip like this its handy to rent the campervan in one city and arrange to drop it off in a different city (usually for extra cost).
 Compare campervan rental prices on VroomVroomVroom or check out how you can rent a campervan for only $1 per day by scoring a relocation deal.

 For all the tips you need see my Ultimate Backpacker Guide on Buying a Campervan in Australia.